iftitalukder/VEDA/README.md

 ## VEDA: An Optimized Edge Algorithm for Real Time Robotic Vision
 This proposed system is designed as a nevigation system for robot and to assist visually impaired users by providing real-time audio alerts and descriptions of their surroundings.
 It can be used as a guidance tool, offering features like object detection, distance estimation, and multilingual audio feedback (English and Bangla).
 The framework leverages computer vision, machine learning, and text-to-speech technologies, optimized for lightweight edge devices.
+Here different versions of the algorithm is available for future researchers, play with those and learn.
 Overview